Anuj-malviya0/Anuj-malviya0/README.md

 ### नमस्ते
 ---
 <img src="https://media.giphy.com/media/xUPGGDNsLvqsBOhuU0/giphy.gif" width="200" height="200" align="right" />

-<span style="font-family:Papyrus; font-size:4em;">A student trying to understand how things works and I have chosen python to do it,I am curently learning python , and i know little bit about c and my goal is to create a fully working application with python</span>
+A student trying to understand how things works and I have chosen python to do it,I am curently learning python , and i know little bit about c and my goal is to create a fully working application with python

 ---